austineamonn/more-crises-mod-civ-vii/README.md

 Author: austineamonn

-Version 1.0.2
+Version 1.0.3

 Adds new crises to the Antiquity and Exploration age.
 More Crises to come!

 ## Current Mod:

-Adds a Famine Crisis to Antiquity and an Inflation Crisis to Exploration.
+Adds Famine and Succession Crises to Antiquity and an Inflation Crisis to Exploration.

 ### Famine Crisis - Antiquity